dumbo25/newt/README.md

 ### Significant Changes from Aaron's OSID
 * added generic install.sh with duplicator specific install.cfg
 * simplify directions
+* migrate from CherryPy to Django and
-* migrate from CherryPy to flask or python https
+* migrate from skeleton to https://github.com/uikit/uikit or https://purecss.io/ : https://github.com/pure-css/pure/
 * To Dos:
   * getImages doesn't show anything in the browser.
 Images are in the directory
   * also no devices are showing